ramblingsofadev/docs/contributing.md

 <h3 id="fixing-bug">Fixing a Bug</h3>

 To fix a bug, create a pull request with the fix and relevant PHPUnit tests that provide 100% code coverage.
+Before opening a pull request, run `composer test` to run unit tests, the [linter](#php-cs-fixer), and [the static analyzer](#psalm).

 <h2 id="features">Features</h2>

 We always appreciate when you want to add a new feature to Aphiria.
 For minor, backwards-compatible features, create a pull request.
 Do not submit pull requests to individual libraries' repositories.
 For major, possibly backwards-incompatible features, please open an issue first to discuss it prior to opening a pull request.
-All new features **must** provide unit tests with 100% code coverage.

 Aphiria strives to not create any unnecessary library dependencies.
 This even includes having dependencies on other Aphiria libraries whenever possible.
 If your change will introduce a new dependency to a library, create an issue and ask about it before implementing it.